NikZh/magento2-multiple-layered-navigation/README.md

 This extension gives you an ability to choose a few options of one filterable attribute

+New beta features in 0.1.0 release (disabled in admin panel by default):

+- Ajax page update
+- Seo friendly URLs
+- Price slider

 ## Installation:

 First add repository to composer configuration: